rathrio/lox/challenges/chapter-09.md

    runtime, a break statement causes execution to jump to the end of the nearest enclosing loop and proceeds from there.
 Note that the break may be nested inside other blocks and if statements that also need to be exited.

+   Ok, I'm really proud of this one.
+In the parser I use a flag that is propagated down in order to denote whether the current context is breakable or not.
+In the interpreter I return a special enum with two variants.
+One that means that a loop can continue, the other variant will break it.